Header Options Tab

 The Social Media tab allows you to add social media and other icons to your main navigation menus.

-- To enable it, first be sure that Enable Social Media is turned to ON
+1. To enable, first ensure that Enable Social Media is turned to ON.

 - IMPORTANT: If you have not yet assigned a menu to the "Primary" menu location, but assign your icons to appear after this menu, your social media icons will not appear!
-You must assign a menu to the primary location before these icons will be viewable.
+You must assign a menu to the primary location before these icons will be visible.
 For more on menus and menu locations, click here.

 - Tip: If you select After Primary Menu, your social icons will generally look best if you are featuring three or fewer icons.
 The more icons you have, the longer the menu will become, which can look messy depending on how many total items you have in the Primary menu itself.

-Here are two visuals of how the social media icons look in the Top Right vs. After Primary Menu, as well as in the Top Left for Barton users who have selected either the Stacked (Center) or Inline header layouts.
+Here are three visuals of how the social media icons look in the Top Right vs. After Primary Menu, as well as in the Top Left for Barton users who have selected either the Stacked (Center) or Inline header layouts.

-- You're not limited to adding social media icons to this menu!
+4. You're not limited to adding social media icons to this menu!
 Our themes are coded to recognize URLs with /shop, /contact, or /subscribe appended to the end of the domain name.
-So, if you happen to feature a Contact page on your site (ex: yourblogname.com/contact), you can paste this URL in as well, and a contact icon would appear.
+So, if you happen to feature a Contact page on your site (ex: yourblogname.com/contact), you can paste this URL in as well, and a contact icon will appear.

 The Search sub-tab controls settings related to the search icon and modal window on your site.

-- To enable search (which we generally recommend!), be sure the Enable Search Button is set to ON.
+- Enable Search Button: To enable search (which we recommend!), ensure the Enable Search Button is set to ON.

 - Display Icon and Display Search Text: In order for users to access your search feature, either Display Icon and/or Display Search Text must also be turned to ON.
 You can opt to have one or the other, or both, but at least one must be turned ON.

-- Similar to the Social Media menu, the Choose Location option allows you to change whether the search feature lives in the Top Right menu, or after your Primary menu.
+- Choose Location: Similar to the Social Media menu, the Choose Location option allows you to change whether the search feature lives in the Top Right menu, or after your Primary menu.
 Barton users may also assign their search icon to appear in the Top Left of the site, above the logo.
 However, this location is only compatible with the the Stacked (Center) or Inline header layouts.

 To use the Feature Tab:

-- Next, choose a location.
-You can opt to feature the Feature Tab in the Top Right, as displayed above, or after the Primary Menu.
+2. Next, choose a location.
+You may opt to feature the Feature Tab in the Top Right, as displayed above, or after the Primary Menu.